Pomax/BezierInfo-2/components/sections/curvefitting/content.en-GB.md

   P = \begin{bmatrix} p_1 \\ p_2 \\ ... \\ p_n \end{bmatrix}
 \]

 Next, we need to figure out appropriate `t` values for each point in the curve, because we need something that lets us tie "the actual coordinate" to "some point on the curve".
-There's a fair number of different ways to do this (and a large part of optimizing "the perfect fit" is about picking appropriate `t` values), but as we're doing polynomial regression, we might as well exploit the fact that our base coordinates just constitute a collection of line segments.
+There's a fair number of different ways to do this (and a large part of optimizing "the perfect fit" is about picking appropriate `t` values), but in this case let's look at two "obvious" choices:

+1. equally spaced `t` values, and
+2. `t` values that align with distance along the polygon.

+The first one is really simple: if we have `n` points, then we'll just assign each point `i` a `t` value of `(i-1)/(n-1)`.
+So if we have four points, the first point will have `t=(1-1)/(4-1)=0/3`, the second point will have `t=(2-1)/(4-1)=1/3`, the third point will have `t=2/3`, and the last point will be `t=1`.
+We're just straight up spacing the `t` values to match the number of points we have.

+The second one is a little more intersting,: since we're doing polynomial regression, we might as well exploit the fact that our base coordinates just constitute a collection of line segments.
 At the first point, we're fixing t=0, and the last point, we want t=1, and anywhere in between we're simply going to say that `t` is equal to the distance along the polygon, scaled to the [0,1] domain.

-Note that this is not necessarily a great way to fix `t` values, and we can use the "shape" of **P** to help us pick better positioned `t` values, but for the purposes of this section, that's way more work than we want to deal with right now.

-So, rational distance it is.
-To do this, we first compute the general "distance along the polygon" matrix:
+To get these values, we first compute the general "distance along the polygon" matrix:

 \[
   D = \begin{bmatrix}d_1 & d_2 & ... & d_n \end{bmatrix}, \textit{ where }